kellymears/bud-demo-plugin/README.md

-# bud-demo-plugin/bud-demo-plugin
+# acme-co/acme-block

-Bud output testing and demonstration
+Short description of acme-block

 This project was bootstrapped with [🌱 Bud](https://github.com/roots/bud).